 The reward is twofold; they are rewarded with a tangible treat on a Wednesday break time, usually food or drink based and they also have the privilege of jumping the lunch queue with a friend each day for the week they have achieved the award.

 - Rewards Assemblies

-These special assemblies are held in the regular assembly time slot and celebrate the Key Stage 3 students who have been awarded positive interactions by staff members and those with outstanding attendance.
-These assemblies occur on a half-termly basis and reflect only that previous terms’ performance, given all students a clean slate at the start of each term.
+These special assemblies are held in the regular assembly time slot and celebrate students who have been awarded positive interactions by staff members and those with outstanding attendance.
+These assemblies occur on a termly basis and reflect only that previous terms’ performance, given all students a clean slate at the start of each term.
 The assemblies work on a ‘draw’ basis so that all students have a chance to win, but the draw a student is entered into increases their opportunities to be rewarded if they have performed better and attended more that term.
 All students who meet the criteria are publicly recognised by having their names displayed for the year group to see, and the winning students are presented with gift cards to spend at their favourite stores.
-Depending on the assembly, students can win anything from £10 to £40!
+Depending on the assembly, students can win anything from £25 to £5!